json-everything/json-everything-docs/_docs/schema/serialization.md

 To enable this support, you'll need to include the `ValidatingJsonConverter` in the serialization options and then annotate any types that need validation with the `[JsonSchema()]` attribute, pointing the the schema for that type.

+*JsonSchema.Net.Generation* also provides a version of this converter that allows the schema to be generated instead of being explicitly defined.
+This is probably best for most use cases, but it's a good idea to verify any generated schemas before using them in production systems.

 Let's walk through it.

 > More on JSON Schema support during deserialization can be found on the `json-everything` [blog](https://blog.json-everything.net/posts/deserialization-with-schemas/).